 Please visit this page for more information about mruGradU8, including frequently asked questions.

 Coordinator, Practicum and Advising

-Contact Liz with questions about the course selection outlined in your program planning guide, transfer credit, and pre-practice requirements.
+Contact Lauren with questions about the course selection outlined in your program planning guide, transfer credit, and pre-practice requirements.

 You can also read through your Welcome Guide which contains great information about transitioning to MRU and the support services that are available.